pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 _forever_ block.
 In Python, the code we want to run forever is _indented_ to the right _under_ the `while True`.

-Python's _if_ statements work in the same way.
+Python’s _if_ statement works in the same way.
 The code you want to run only if the condition is true is indented to the right.

 {{< learner-task >}}

-Add code which keeps checking whether the player is pressing the `d` key, and, if so, changes the bowl's `x`-coordinate by 2.
+Add code which keeps checking whether the player is pressing the `d` key, and, if so, changes the bowl’s `x`-coordinate by 2.

 {{< learner-task-help >}}